 Queer exceptions: solo performance in neoliberal times is a groundbreaking study of the contentious relationship between performance, individuality and the demands of neoliberalism.

 Featuring practitioners as varied as La Ribot, David Hoyle, Neil Bartlett, Bridget Christie, Oreet Ashery and Tanja Ostojic, it provides an essential account of the diverse practices which characterise the field of contemporary solo performance, and their significance to debates concerning equality, inclusion and social progress.

 What’s in the book?

 Drawing together works from the overlapping fields of theatre, performance, cabaret, live art and stand- up comedy, this book traces the cultural significance of exceptional, threshold subjects who occupy a suspended relation to the social and political sphere.
-To that end, each chapter is structured by a different figure – the entrepreneur, martyr, the pariah, the misfit, the stranger, the killjoy and the optimist – each of which offers a different way of thinking about who is included, and on what terms.
+Each chapter is structured by a different figure – the entrepreneur, martyr, the pariah, the misfit, the stranger, the killjoy and the optimist – that offers a different way of thinking about who is included, and on what terms.